yoichitgy/hugo_yoichitgy/content/post/2015-08-29-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part2-project-setup.md

 If you have questions, suggestions or problems, feel free to leave comments.

-[^1]: UI tests are excluded because still Xcode 7 is beta.
-This blog post will be updated to include them after Xcode 7 is officially released.
+[^1]: UI tests are excluded because they are out of scope of this blog post.
-[^2]: `--no-use-binaries` option is supplied to `carthage update` command to avoid downloading zipped frameworks built with an older beta version of Xcode.
-If you install official release versions of the frameworks for an official release version of Xcode, you can just run `carthage update`.
+[^2]: `--no-use-binaries` option is supplied to `carthage update` command to avoid downloading zipped frameworks built with an older version of Xcode.
+If your Xcode version matches those building the zipped frameworks, you can just run `carthage update`.
 [^3]: If you get an error on `carthage update --no-use-binaries` command, run it again with `--verbose` option too to investigate the problem.
 [^4]: `Result.framework` is used by ReactiveCocoa.